Microsoft Project – How to Use the Timeline Tool a step by step guide

 How to add a task to the timeline using the task menu

-3. Click Existing Tasks in Timeline Tools menu
+3. Click Existing Tasks in Timeline Format menu

 Select the timeline then find the Insert group of tools and click Existing Tasks.
 A dialog box will open which you can use to tick all of the tasks you want to include.
-This is great for adding multiple tasks at once. add multiple tasks to the Microsoft project timeline using the timeline tools menu
+This is great for adding multiple tasks at once. add multiple tasks to the Microsoft project timeline using the Timeline Format menu

 Adding milestones to the timeline